A Novel Parameterization for Rapid Cooling in Supernova Remnants, with applications to the Pa 30 nebula: Observational Markers for Pa 30

 There is evidence that suggests the Tycho SNR emits a portion of its thermal energy into cosmic rays (e.g. \citealt{warren_cosmicray_2005}).
 In Tycho, imaging has shown that parts of the ejecta have caught up with the forward shock and pierced through the interface.
 Efficient cooling from the forward shock via cosmic ray emission could explain this property of Tycho.
-Thus, we estimate the efficiency in which Tycho could be emitting a portion of its energy into cosmic rays and how this could be used to interpret Pa 30 within the framework of this study.

-We will estimate the luminosity due to cosmic rays generated from the forward shock with some efficiency $\epsilon_{\CR}$.
+Perhaps cosmic ray emission is active in Pa 30.
+However, the environments and structure of the ejecta are very different.
+Tycho's ejecta takes on puffy, cauliflower shapes while Pa 30's ejecta is morphed into long and narrow spikes.
+We also note that Pa 30 can be simulated under rapid radiative cooling that results in a weaker and corrugated shock.
+Cosmic ray emission is dependent on a strong shock and modeling emission in Pa 30 would require different physics than for Tycho.